Cosmological constraints from the power spectrum of eBOSS quasars: Data and methodology

 \ee We have checked that the effect of higher order window functions is negligible.
 Given this reason, we do not include multipole window functions with $\ell=6$ and higher.
 The effect of the window functions on the power spectrum multipoles is shown in Fig. \ref{fig:win2}.

 {\bf Radial integral constraint.} Another important effect is due to the scheme used to assign redshifts to randoms from the mock data redshift distribution which suppresses radial modes on large scales.
 To take this effect into account, we implement the radial integral constraint (RIC) using the formalism introduced in Ref. \cite{deMattia:2019vdg}.
 The full RIC correction is to be subtracted from the windowed correlation function in configuration space, \be \ee where $\mathcal{W}_{\ell \ell'}$ are Legendre multipole moments of the 3-point correlator of the selection function, and $\mathcal{W}^{\rm sn}_{\ell}$ denotes the shot noise contribution to the integral constraint, for details we refer the reader to Ref. \cite{deMattia:2019vdg}.
-We found that accounting for the pair count shot noise contribution in configuration space is numerically challenging, so we split the integral constraint into the two parts: without shot noise contribution and the shot-noise correction $1/\bar{n}_g$.
-We emphasize that the correlation functions $\xi^{\rm true}_\ell$ in Eq.~\eqref{eq:ic} does not contain the shot noise contribution, i.e. one needs to perform Fourier transforms of power spectrum {\it without} the shot noise correction $1/\bar{n}_g$.
+Following this work, we treat separately the deterministic piece of the power spectrum and the term produced by the constant shot noise contribution.
+This procedure increases numerical accuracy.
+Thus, the correlation functions $\xi^{\rm true}_\ell$ in Eq.~\eqref{eq:ic} does not contain the shot noise contribution, i.e. one needs to perform Fourier transforms of power spectrum {\it without} the shot noise correction $P_0^{\rm shot}$.
 Note that according to Ref. \cite{Neveux:2020voa}, the impact of the RIC constraint on cosmological inference is below one percent for the scale cut $\kmin=0.02~\hMpc$.
 Nevertheless, keeping in mind future analyses of primordial non-Gaussianity sensitive to large scales, we prefer to account for the RIC in the theory model by implementing Eq.~\eqref{eq:ic}.
 The effect of the RIC for the NGC footprint is shown in Fig. \ref{fig:w_ric}.